Dynamic length scales in athermal, shear-driven, jamming of frictionless disks in two dimensions: Relation between and

 from which the general result of Eq.~(\ref{eetaxi}) follows for any $\phi$ and $\dot\gamma$.
 For $\ell$ we find no such nice collapse.

-That the data in Figs.~\ref{eta-xi}(a), \ref{phi-eff}(b) and \ref{phi-eff}(c) are simple powerlaw relations is a signature that, for these quantities, the corrections to scaling are generally small for our range of data.
+{We have empirically found that our effective density approximation describes well the leading critical singularity, but does not describe well effects due to corrections to scaling.
+This is the reason we have considered $p/\dot\gamma$ here instead of the related shear viscosity $\sigma/\dot\gamma$.
+In \cite{OT2} we demonstrated that corrections to scaling are considerably smaller for $p/\dot\gamma$ than they are for $\sigma/\dot\gamma$.} That the data in Figs.~\ref{eta-xi}(a), \ref{phi-eff}(b) and \ref{phi-eff}(c) are simple power-law relations is a signature that, for these quantities, the corrections to scaling are generally small for our range of data.
 However, from Eq.~(\ref{ellw}) we see that the length $\ell$ would diverge in the limit of $w\to 0$, when corrections to scaling vanish.
 Thus, unlike $p/\dot\gamma$ and $\xi$ which have well defined limiting behaviors as $w\to 0$, the length $\ell$ requires the corrections to scaling to be finite in order for $\ell$ to be finite.
 We believe this is the reason that $\ell$ in Fig.~\ref{phi-eff}(d) shows no nice collapse when plotted vs $\phi_\mathrm{eff}$.